About Heather Bray

 Sydney Registered Psychologist and Couples Therapist

 I have been in psychological private practice for over 16 years.
 I see clients from clinical, corporate and family situations, both individually, as couples or as groups.

-I continued my studies after some years in the corporate world, achieving a Masters of Science in Psychology degree and then an internship with additional trainings to give me the clinical expertise I now holds.
+I continued my studies after some years in the corporate world, achieving a Masters of Science in Psychology degree and then an internship with additional training to give me the clinical expertise I now hold.
 I gained employment with South Pacific Private (an in-patient treatment facility) and split my time between PR and Marketing Manager and my clinical internship.

 My experience as a psychologist

 I moved into psychology full time and have developed programs that support families with addicted members as an outpatient adjunct to the inpatient program at South Pacific, where my roles included family therapist and assessing psychologist.
 I still hold a preferred service provider position with South Pacific Private.